pettai/abuseio-docker/README.md

    persistent data: database and mailarchive

  - `/log`
-   logging from AbuseIO, NGINX and procmail
+   logging from AbuseIO and NGINX

 The volumes can be mapped to local persistent storage, using the -v option of Docker, see [mount volume](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) of the Docker manual for more information